 Physical injuries that result from neglect are often accidents from situations that are entirely preventable.
 For example, a staff member who rushes through their tasks due to understaffing may unintentionally cause an injury or fall.

-Neglect is generally caused by inaction, rather than action, which means most instances can be prevented with some forethought, planning and care.
+Neglect is generally caused by inaction rather than action, which means most instances can be prevented with forethought, planning and care.
 There are many ways that nursing homes can prevent neglect.